 There could be a hidden danger lurking within your home.
-According to a study from Consumer Reports (CR), furniture tip-overs are more common than you might think.
+According to a Consumer Reports (CR) study, furniture tip-overs are more common than you might think.
 Every 17 minutes, “someone in the U.S. is injured . . . by a furniture, television, or appliance tip-over,” states a report from the Consumer Product Safety Commission (CPSC).
-Unfortunately, an overwhelming number of victims are young children under the age of six.
+Unfortunately, an overwhelming number of victims are young children under six.

-Between 2015 and 2016, CPSC researchers found that the number of young children injured in furniture tip-over accidents increased from 2,100 to 2,800.
+Between 2015 and 2016, CPSC researchers found that young children injured in furniture tip-over accidents increased from 2,100 to 2,800.
 Alarmingly, “at least 11 percent of [these] injures” could be attributed to “dressers and other clothing storage units” tipping over.
-This particular category of furniture units has caused approximately 195 child deaths in under 20 years — and numerous more injuries.
+This particular category of furniture units has caused approximately 195 child deaths in under 20 years.
+It caused numerous more injuries.

-Typically, these tip-over accidents are caused by a young child climbing up the front of a dresser or playing in a dresser drawer.
-The dresser cannot support the added weight of the child, and as a result, the dresser tips over — often injuring or even killing the child in the process.
-Currently, furniture safety standards state that “any dresser taller than 30 inches should stay upright with 50 pounds of weight hanging from an open drawer.”
-There are even product tests designed to assess the tip-over risk for different furniture pieces.
+Typically, these tip-over accidents are caused by a young child climbing up the front of a dresser or playing in a drawer.
+The dresser cannot support the added weight of the child.
+As a result, the dresser tips over.
+That often injures or even kills the child in the process.
+Furniture safety standards state that “any dresser taller than 30 inches should stay upright with 50 pounds of weight hanging from an open drawer.”
+Product tests are designed to assess the tip-over risk for different furniture pieces.
 However, these tests are not mandatory for manufacturers.
 In other words, a manufacturer can sell their product to consumers in the U.S. even if it does not meet furniture safety standards.

 In a year-long study conducted by Consumer Report teams, researchers concluded that there are many different ways to construct a safe, stable dresser.
 CR scientists suggest that more stringent safety standards should be upheld within the market.
-According to the data, the most stable dressers were “deeper,” “heavier,” and “back-weighted,” with “less drawer extension.”
-These qualities are all crucial for consumers to keep in mind when shopping for a new dresser or other pieces of furniture — especially if that piece of furniture is going to be around young children.
+According to the data, the most stable dressers were “deeper,” “heavier,” and “back-weighted.”
+The dressers had “less drawer extension.”
+These qualities are all crucial for consumers to remember when shopping for a new dresser or other pieces of furniture.
+Especially if that furniture will be around young children.

 Contact a New York Product Liability Lawyer

-Furniture manufacturers have a responsibility to design products with safety and stability in mind.
+Furniture manufacturers are responsible for designing products with safety and stability in mind.
 If your child or loved one has been injured or killed in a furniture tip-over accident, you have the right to pursue legal action to hold the company accountable for defective design, manufacture, or failure to warn.
-At Hach & Rose, LLP, our skilled team of product liability lawyers will fight for you and obtain justice for you and your family’s behalf.
+At Hach & Rose, LLP, our skilled product liability lawyers will fight for you and obtain justice for you and your family’s behalf.
 Call us at (212) 779-0057 for a free, no-obligation consultation today.